johnosbb/CeaiveEditor/sentence_structure.md

 The semicolon is essential for those of us who want to write long suspensive or balanced sentences; it helps prevent confusion in sentences with many commas.
 When used between clauses in a compound sentence, a semicolon indicates a contradiction, counterpoint, or unexpected relationship between the clauses and may frequently use conjunctions like "however," "nonetheless," "but," "yet," "still," and "nevertheless."

+Some examples of the use of the semi-colon in a balanced sentence:

+- Ask not what your country can do for you; ask what you can do for your country.

 Some examples of the use of a colon in a balanced sentence:

 - The book provided a unique perspective: it challenged conventional wisdom and presented a fresh interpretation of historical events.